January transfer window: Premier League club-by-club guide on top targets and players to watch

 What do they need?
 Joel Matip’s long-term injury and the fact his contract is due to expire this summer means Liverpool are looking at centre-backs.
 Whether they will sign one now or before next season is the biggest issue.
 Unless an opportunity unexpectedly arises, they are minded to wait.

 Who could they sign?
 Left-sided centre-halves who are capable of emergency stints at full-back are hardly ten a penny.
-That’s why Manchester City signed Joško Gvardiol, who Liverpool were watching before his mega-price move to the Eithad.
+That is why Manchester City signed Joško Gvardiol, who Liverpool were watching before his mega-price move to the Eithad.
 As things stand, they are unlikely to recruit in January.

 Who could they sell?
 Fabio Carvalho was allowed to leave on loan to RB Leipzig last summer.
 The move has not worked out and he has been recalled.
 Liverpool’s plan was to give the youngster a fresh start before next season, but in the short-term another loan deal looks most likely.